 Students can present portfolios of their work history to appropriate faculty members to be evaluated for college credit.
 Portfolios can include writing/work samples, job descriptions, etc. For more information on these, please refer to “Industry Certifications” in the catalog.

-If you are interested in pursuing any of these options, contact the Admissions Specialist for Prior Learning at 240-500-2274 or in ASA-400.
+If you are interested in pursuing any of these options, contact the Admissions, Records and Registration Office.